inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

     We recommend installing Qt using [brew](https://brew.sh) `brew install qt`

 - [Python](https://www.python.org/downloads/) is recommended in case you would like to do use Inviwo from Python, write Processors in Python, or perform batch operations.
 See further (important!) instructions about Python for Mac below.
 Python can also easily be install using `brew install python`
-{% include note.html content="NumPy is required, `pip install numpy` is sufficient." %}
+{% include note.html content="
+NumPy is required, `pip install numpy` is sufficient.
+" %}

 - [Vcpkg](https://github.com/vcpkg)
     For all the other dependencies we recommend using vcpkg together with the manifest file in the Inviwo repository.
 This will ensure that you get the correct versions of the dependencies.